-Best places to see the Northern Lights
+11 best places to see the Northern Lights

 The Norwegian tourism board recommends a voyage on the Norwegian Coastal Steamer Hurtigruten to see the lights along a fjord.

-An Astronomy Voyage runs from September to March, following the Aurora Borealis, with astronomy lectures on board.
-The trip also includes a visit to the Northern Lights Planetarium, in Tromsø.
+An Astronomy Voyage runs from October to March, following the Aurora Borealis, with astronomers on board.
+The trip also includes a visit to the Northern Lights Planetarium in Tromsø.

 Another option is the village of Ersfjorden, 40 minutes from Tromsø, in the countryside between towering snow mountains and a fjord.
 A bus service between Tromsø and Ersfjorden runs until midnight.

-Or you could join a Northern Lights chase with knowledgeable bus drivers.

-The Astronomy Voyage costs from $1,900 per person.
+Find more details about the Astronomy Voyage on Hurtigruten's website.
 More information about Northern Lights viewing can be found on Tromsø's official site.

 Abisko, Sweden

-Note: •This story was updated in March 2017